ibrahimhossain01752/beauty-products/README.md

 Live site: https://beauty-products-6f822.web.app

-1. This is a e-commerce related website.
+1.This is a e-commerce related website.

-2. Designed, developed and kept adding new functions and UI to a multifunctional services.
+2.Designed, developed and kept adding new functions and UI to a multifunctional services.

 3.User can Log in via Email and password, Google with firebase authentication.